 Bulk storage shall not be closer than twenty-five feet (25’) to any lot or road line.

-In addition to other landscaping requirements established by this Zoning Law, suitable year-round buffering and landscaping shall be provided in all rear and side yards through a mix of screening or green fencing. deciduous and evergreen plantings.
+In addition to other landscaping requirements established by this Zoning Law, suitable year-round buffering and landscaping shall be provided in all rear and side yards through a mix of screening or green fencing.

 There shall be no outdoor storage or display of either materials or products.